gelsogrove/shopME/docs/other/task-list.md

 - Test navigation to confirm no orphan or dead-end links remain

 **SPECIAL NOTE**:
-Andrea wants to eliminate all direct catalog links that do not lead to a subfolder, improving navigation clarity.
+Catalog menu has been completely removed.
+'Products', 'Categories', and 'Offers' are now top-level sidebar items, as requested by Andrea.

 **STORY POINT**: TBD
-**STATUS**: 🔴 Not Started
+**STATUS**: ✅ COMPLETED

 ================================================================================

-## TASK #17
+## TASK #17 ✅ COMPLETED
 **TITLE**: Add Pagination to Orders Page **DESCRIPTION/ROADMAP**:
 - Implement pagination controls on http://localhost:3000/orders